input-output-hk/marlowe-cardano/marlowe-dashboard-server/README.md

 ## Developing

-In order to develop this application is recommended to be inside a `nix-shell` (read the project's [Readme](../README.adoc) for more information).
+In order to develop this application is recommended to be inside `nix develop` (read the project's [Readme](../README.adoc) for more information).
 Once inside, you can use

 ```bash
 # To do a build